NVIDIA/NeMo/docs/sources/source/tutorials/callbacks.rst

 --------------------------
 For more advanced user-cases where users want to inject their own logic not offered by NeMo's built-in callbacks, NeMo allows users to defined their own callbacks via two methods.
-The first method is to create a child of the :class:nemo.core.callbacks.NeMoCallback and define any of the methods (``on_action_start, on_epoch_start, ..., on_action_end``) inside the child class.
-The second method is to use our function decorators for each of those events such as :meth:nemo.core.callbacks.on_step_start.
+The first method is to create a child of the :class:`nemo.core.callbacks.NeMoCallback` and define any of the methods (``on_action_start, on_epoch_start, ..., on_action_end``) inside the child class.
+The second method is to use our function decorators for each of those events such as :meth:`nemo.core.callbacks.on_step_start`.
 Regardless of the method chosen, both interact with the NeMo trainer through the ``state`` dictionary.
 We will first detail the ``state`` dictionary and then provide examples for creating a callback through the decorator method and through the child class method.